FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Text modality

 \subsection{Pre-processing \& backbone}

 The text modality is used solely during the pre-training phase via MMV, by Alayrac \etal \cite{alayrac2020self}.
 Automatic Speech Recognition was used on the videos to extract discrete word tokens and form the text-modality.
 These tokens pass through a standardization process detailed in the work of Alayrac \etal.
 Then, the processed tokens pass through the backbone of the text-modality.
 This backbone consists of several stages --- Word2Vec \cite{mikolov2013efficient} embeddings of the tokens are obtained, then the embeddings pass through a linear layer with a non-linear activation function.
-Lastly, max-pooling layer is applied on the learned representations.
+Lastly, max-pooling layer is applied on the learned representations. \gili{Added the following:} We used the pre-trained MMV backbone pre-trained on video, audio and text modalities due to the best performance reported by Alayrac \etal on various visual recognition tasks, achieved by using the all three modalities.
+No other backbone, omitting text-modality during pre-training, was made accessible by Alayrac \etal, therefore no ablation study could be performed regarding necessity of the text modality.